Volunteering

 TIMERS:

-• Positions need to be filled for timers at both our meets and CBAC’s meets.
+- Positions need to be filled for timers at all meets held on Island.

 We understand that sometimes there may be circumstance that such volunteer commitment is not able to be made.
 The club will debit members accounts for $50.00 in lieu of time at the beginning of the swim year.
 If volunteer hours are noted throughout the year, the $50.00 will be credited back at the end of the swim year.